methurston/SatPassAvailability/README.md

 1. Consider implementing -ORM- and Schema control.
    Status: ORM integration (peewee) complete.
 Schema control TBD
 2. Wrap the whole damn thing in flask and make it a rest API.
+   Status: in branch apitest1.
+Using falcon for the API framework
 3. Return valid JSON with human readable values for each item.
 (Required for #3)

 #Issues: